Interactive Brokers Review: Pros, Cons, And How It Compares | for 2026

 Does Interactive Brokers offer demo accounts?

 Yes, Interactive Brokers offers demo accounts so you can test your trading strategies before risking any real capital.
-New traders can open a virtual portfolio account in order to better understand the aspects of Forex trading and test out some of the features before risking a live account.
+Inexperienced traders can open a virtual portfolio account in order to become better acquainted with the areas of Forex trading and test out some of the features before signing up for a live account.

 Compare Interactive Brokers To All Our Other Brokers